PaulBratslavsky/astro-actions-with-strapi-five/README.md

 ![004-form-component.png](./images/004-form-component.png)

 But clicking the button won't do anything.
-But that is ok.
-We will fix this in the next section with vanilla javascript.
-What??!!?
-Vanilla javascript.
+That is okay.
+We will fix this in the next section using vanilla Javascript.
+What?!!
+Vanilla Javascript.
 Who does that?

-Yes, let's see if we still remember how to do it?
-Sometimes using a framework is an overkill, especially if you have a static site, and you just need one form to capture email.
+Yes, let's see if we still remember how to do it.
+Sometimes, using a framework is overkill, especially if you have a static site and need one form to capture email.

-Of course I am joking, we can use React here if we like, but that is the beauty of Astro, it gives us the option to choose.
+Of course, I am joking.
+We can use React here if we like, but that is the beauty of Astro: It gives us the option to choose.

 ## Making Vanilla Javascript Cool Again

-What's awesome about Astro, we can add Javascript directly via the `<script>` tag, you can either write all of the code there, or in a separate file, and then import it within the script tag.
+What's incredible about Astro is that we can add Javascript directly via the `<script>` tag; you can either write all of the code there or in a separate file and then import it within the script tag.

-Inside of our `EmailSignUp.astro` after our HTML code, add the following.
+Add the following to our `EmailSignUp.astro` after our HTML code.

 ```ts
 <script>